Annual anthropology conference

 If you’re interested in participating, please let us know to help us plan.
 We look forward to seeing you there!

-Annual General Meeting|EZone 206|Zoom
+ANSA Annual General meeting

 The Annual General Meeting (AGM) is the prime opportunity for members to connect, share their opinions on the goings-on at ANSA, and to let their voice be heard.

 We will meet in EZone 206.
-The meeting is also accessible to members via Zoom (the link will be shared soon).
-Please be there on time, as we only have an hour.
+The meeting is also accessible to members via Zoom, click here.

 Agenda